 Hmm!
 I’ve just scoffed a box of Maltesers (with only a little help from CT).

 10. Reveal something about yourself that others would be surprised to learn?

 I live in Cornwall 😉 Oh, you mean you already know that?
 OK, my grandparents (who sadly I never met nor inherited any money from!) once owned two department stores, one in Alexandria and one in Cairo.

 I am also just about to go on a journey and in fact need to leave now in order to catch my train.
-I’m off on a massive Food Bloggers weekend, two events, two lots of people – not something I’ve done before, so I’m feeling excited and a bit trepidacious!
+Yes, London is calling and I’m off on a massive Food Bloggers weekend.
+Two events, two lots of people – not something I’ve done before, so I’m feeling excited and a bit trepidatious!

-So, to the five blogs I am tagging:
+So, to the five blogs I am tagging for Food Bloggers Unplugged

 Kath of the Ordinary Cook – far from ordinary and one of my absolute favourite blogs.

 CityHippyFarmGirl – highly enjoyable and poetic style (and I wouldn’t mind eating her food either).